Myths and excuses against barefooting

 realized that having one is nonsensical and simply bad for business.

-Food establishments have far more to fear about the hands and mouths of
+Food establishments have far more to fear from the hands and mouths of

 their patrons, not their feet.